Storing Open Red Wine Guide

 - Don’t store above 70 ºF – better to store open wines in the fridge!

-If you don’t want to buy any wine preserving tools, consider rebottling the wine in a smaller container so that the amount of wine that touches air is reduced.
+If you don’t want to buy any wine preserving tools, consider rebottling the wine in a smaller container to reduce the amount of wine that touches air.

 Buy a Wine Preserver